 All staff on 'teaching and research' contracts, and all staff on 'research-only' contracts who met (or provisionally met) the REF definition of an independent researcher, were invited to complete an Individual Staff Circumstances Disclosure Form (alternate formats were available).
 Completion of this form was entirely voluntary.
 Staff were encouraged to read the Privacy Notice relating to the Individual Staff Circumstances Disclosure Form prior to the completion of the form.
 A detailed guidance document, based on the REF 2021 Code of Practice, was also produced and made available to staff to consult throughout the process.
 In order to ensure the appropriate level of confidentiality, the disclosure process was managed centrally by the University’s Head of Equality, Diversity and Inclusion.

-The Individual Staff Circumstances Disclosure Forms were reviewed by the REF Staff Circumstances and Independence (SCI) Group, chaired by the Director of Human Resources, to determine the reduction in each individual’s expected contribution to the output pool for a Unit of Assessment.
+The Individual Staff Circumstances Disclosure Forms were reviewed by the REF Staff Circumstances and Independence (SCI) Group, chaired by the Director of People, to determine the reduction in each individual’s expected contribution to the output pool for a Unit of Assessment.

 The Staff Circumstances Informal Appeal Template was available for staff who elected to appeal against the decision of the REF SCI Group on their individual circumstances.
 Details of the informal and formal appeals processes can be found in section 4.6 of the University’s REF 2021 Code of Practice.
 Staff were encouraged to read the Privacy Notice relating to the Individual Staff Circumstances Informal Appeal Template prior to the completion of the template.